At our law firm you will work and communicate directly with the attorney throughout your entire case.

 what to expect when you work with the mitchell law firm

-Personal injury laws in Alabama can be complex and are difficult to navigate on your own, especially if you’re also recovering from an injury.
+Personal injury laws in Birmingham can be complex and are difficult to navigate on your own, especially if you’re also recovering from an injury.
 When you’ve been involved in an accident resulting in personal injury, don’t hesitate to contact us to start the legal process.
 We always offer a free initial consultation and work on a contingency fee basis – meaning we don’t get paid unless you do.
 When you’re ready to reclaim your life from a negligent party’s mistakes, get in touch with The Mitchell Law Firm, LLC.